luttje/css-pokemon-gameboy/README.md

 **The images in this repository are the property of Nintendo.
 The style is also property of Nintendo.**

-The code in this repository is Unlicensed, with the exception of used third-party libraries like Grunt, Node and npm.
-You can view the licenses related to third-parties in the root of the source-code or on their respective websites.
+The code in this repository is Unlicensed, with the exception of used third-party libraries like PrismJs, Grunt, Node and npm.
+You can view the licenses related to third-parties in [LICENSE-3RD-PARTY.txt](LICENSE-3RD-PARTY.txt) or on their respective websites.